 In this next step you must again take special care to avoid over lubricating.
 Lightly and gently apply lubrication to the forend iron of the barrel and relative hooks.

-Almost there.
 If storing your gun assembled in a cabinet then reassemble it and wipe it all over with a lightly oiled cloth and hold the gun with the cloth whilst putting it away to ensure the whole gun retains it’s lightly oiled finish.
-If storing it in a case in your cabinet then wipe each piece individually and put them in the case with the cloth.
+We would always recommend storing your gun barrels down as this ensures that any excess gun oil runs down the barrels and away from the mechanism rather than pooling around the timber of your stock or around the firing pins etc. If storing it in a case in your cabinet then wipe each piece individually and put them in the case with the cloth.
 Tip - Oil naturally dries out over time so it is worth reapplying the light oil finish every three months or so to keep your gun protected.

 When the next game season arrives, clean your gun again to remove any excess oil before use and you’ll be ready to head out into action.
 With proper cleaning and storage, your shotgun will look like new.